winterland1989/mysql-haskell/README.md

 - [ ] comprehensive testsuit and benchmark
 - [ ] tls support

-This project is still in infancy stage and lack of produciton tests, use on your own risk, and any form of contributions are welcomed!
+This project is still in experimental stage and lack of produciton tests, use on your own risk, any form of contributions are welcomed!

 Motivation
 ----------